-Only a couple months on the job and I was already starting to question whether or not teaching was the right profession for me.
-I heard my first year of teaching would be rough.
-However, I had no idea the frustration, difficulty, and exhaustion I would feel.
+Only a couple months on the job and I was already starting to question my career choice.
+Others had warned the first year of teaching was difficult, but I severely underestimated the exhaustion and hopelessness I would feel.

 These frustrations went well beyond my first couple months of teaching.
 In fact, the first few years were challenging.
 If I could pinpoint one reason I struggled as a beginning educator it would be the following:

 I valued teaching content more than building relationships.